 - Whisk together sugar and cinnamon in a small bowl; set aside.

 - Unroll pie dough and brush with some of the melted butter.
 Sprinkle with some of the cinnamon-sugar mixture.
 Repeat with the second crust.

 - Cut into small triangle wedges.
 Transfer wedges to prepared baking sheets.

-- While chips are cooking, prepare your salsa.
-Dice all fruit and place in a medium serving bowl.
+- While chips are cooling, prepare your salsa.
+Dice all fruit very small (like a relish) and place in a medium serving bowl.

 - Serve the fruit salsa with the pie chips and enjoy!